The Stonecutter’s Credo, Do Things That Don’t Scale, and Habit Stacking

 VII.

 One thing that’s made building new habits easier for me is habit stacking.
 It’s simple but really effective: I take something I already do, like making my morning coffee, and add a small new habit right after, like reading for five minutes.
-By linking new habits to existing ones, it feels more natural and less of a struggle to stay consistent.
+By linking new habits to existing ones, it feels more natural and less challenging to stay consistent.
 Give it a go and let me know how you feel about it!

 VIII.